 This feeling is ego even though it is mixed with compassion.

-Compassion and ego intertwined is healthy because you include you in your compassion and them in your ego; whereas the more ego you have (the more about you it becomes), the less proud or caring you can be of others.
+The intertwinement of compassion and ego is healthy because you include you in your compassion and them in your ego; whereas the more ego you have (the more about you it becomes), the less proud or caring you can be of others.

 When you’re proud of yourself no matter what others say, a healthy, egoic pride, you stay motivated and positive.
 It’s not easy because we typically care what others think of us, which is why it’s important to show off a little to regain some of that healthy ego.

 When people congratulate you on something, don’t say, “It was nothing”.
 Instead say, “Damn right, I feel pretty good about that!” or something else just as powerful.

 If you want to completely drop the ego, climb a mountain, and meditate in a cave, go for it!
 But if you want to experience the totality of everything there is, allow the ego to thrive in a healthy way.

 Balance your compassion for others with your compassion for yourself.
 Be true to yourself and be honest and authentic whenever possible.